ravilach/shipa-iac-autowire/terraform/README.md

-# Terraform Shipa Autowire Lite
+# Terraform Shipa Autowire

 Will take current kubeconfig and autowire to Shipa.
-There are other versions that would create an EKS cluster on demand.
+This can plug into your EKS/AKS/GKE Creation process.

 ## How to Run